Mireille Clapot

-Mireille Clapot (born 14 October 1963) is a French politician of Renaissance (RE) who has been serving as a member of the National Assembly from 2017 elections to 2024, representing the 1st constituency of the Drôme department.
+Mireille Clapot (/fr/; born 14 October 1963) is a French politician of Renaissance (RE) who represented the 1st constituency of the Drôme department in the National Assembly from 2017 to 2024.

 Early life and education

-Born in Belley (in the Ain department) on 14 October 1963, Clapot moved to La Roche-de-Glun (Drôme department) in 1990.
+A native of Belley, Ain, Clapot moved to La Roche-de-Glun, Drôme in 1990.
 She is the mother of three children.
-Clapot went to the Lycée du Parc in Lyon, then was accepted to the École Centrale de Paris.
+Clapot went to the Lycée du Parc in Lyon, then was accepted to the École Centrale in Paris.

 Early career

 Clapot worked for 25 years in various industrial companies in the Rhône-Alpes region, at first as a Marketing Department employee at Bonnet Cuisines in Villefranche sur Saône, at BSN Emballage (now Owens-Illinois) in Villeurbanne, at Markem Imaje in Bourg-lès-Valence, and at Pavailler in Portes-lès-Valence.
 She subsequently joined the Purchasing Department at Thalès Avionics, and then at the SNCF in Lyon.
 In 2007, she quit her position as the Human Resources and Operations Director at Decalog in Guilherand Granges to join the Valence city administration as Purchasing Manager.
 In 2013 she began working as the Director of Development and Company Relations at the École Centrale de Lyon.

 She stopped working at the start of her term as a representative in 2017.